• Skip to main content

 Below are the new words used in the example sentence.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “kuruma” and “unten”.
+In the example, this works to join “kuruma” and “unten”.
 The formed phrase literally means ‘car driving’ in Japanese.

 • unten – 運転 (うんてん) : a noun meaning ‘driving’ in Japanese.